wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 In this lesson, you'll learn how to use the WP REST API to fetch data from your WordPress site.

-You'll discover three internal options for making REST API requests, and then use them to perform a GET request to retrieve some public custom post type data.
+You'll discover three internal options for making REST API requests, and then use them to perform a GET request to fetch some public custom post type data.

 ## The Bookstore plugin